 Section 1.
-The Four officers and the Treasurer will constitute the Executive Committee.
+The five officers will constitute the Executive Committee.
 The Executive Committee will meet at the call of the President.
 The Executive Committee has supervisory responsibility for the affairs of the Society between Board meetings and such other responsibilities as the Board may authorize.
 A majority will constitute a quorum.

 Section 1.
 The Editor of the Chapter Newsletter will be the elected Chairperson of the Newsletter/Circulation committee.

 Section 2.
 The Editor will be responsible to the Board for the content, publication and distribution of the Chapter Newsletter and will carry out those duties within the bounds of the RAS mission statement.